jonnyhoeven/justme.dev/projects/gitops-workshop.md

 - username: `admin`
 - password: `password from previous command`

-Normally we would delete this initial secret after using it, and set a new admin password, Ffr now we'll keep it as is.
+Normally we would delete this initial secret after using it and set a new admin password, Ffr now we'll keep it as is.

 - This repository includes an [argocd.Repository](/namespace/argocd/repository/argocd.Repository.yaml) file.